BFA co-directors

 Co-director

-Selasi Setufe MBE is an architect with an interest in exploring socially responsive approaches to design, architecture and placemaking with particular focus on cultural and environmental issues.
-She previously worked as a Senior Architect and Innovative Sites Manager at Be First and is currently a Principal Project Officer at the GLA.
+Selasi Setufe MBE is a registered architect with an interest in exploring socially responsive approaches to design, architecture and placemaking with particular focus on cultural and environmental issues.

-Passionate about challenging the status quo and creating opportunities for the disenfranchised to thrive, Selasi has held positions as a Council Member at the RIBA, Chair of the NLA’s NextGen Sounding Board, trustee of Street Space CIC and is Co-Founding Director of Black Females in Architecture (BFA).
+Passionate about challenging the status quo and creating opportunities for the disenfranchised to thrive, Selasi has held positions as a Council Member at the RIBA, Chair of the NLA’s NextGen Sounding Board and as trustee of Street Space CIC.

 Selasi was awarded an MBE for her services to diversity in Architecture in the Queen’s 2022 Honour’s List